MagicCD/Transfer/app/config/README.md

 ## Local Settings

-For local development, you can create a `local_settings.py` file based on the example file.
+For local development, you can create a `local_settings.py` file.
 This file is not tracked by version control and can contain environment-specific overrides.

-## Configuration Loading Order

-1. Base configuration (`settings/base.py`)
-2. Environment-specific configuration (`settings/development.py`, `settings/production.py`, or `settings/test.py`)
-3. Local settings (`local_settings.py`)
-4. Configuration validation

 ## Environment Selection